gdscwm/snake/workshop-1/README.md

 # Workshop One

-Welcome to DSC

 ## Setup

-We have to do a couple things before we can get into coding the game.

-### Virtual Environment

-1. Create a directory for your code by opening the command line (if you're using Mac/Linux, open Terminal, if you're on Windows, use Powershell) and enter the following commands:
+Create a directory for your code by opening the command line (if you're using Mac/Linux, open Terminal, if you're on Windows, use Powershell) and enter the following commands:

 ```
 mkdir snake
 cd snake
 ```

 You should now be in the directory `snake`.

-\
+### Virtual Environment

-2. Now we want to create a virtual environment in the `snake` directory.
+1. Now we want to create a virtual environment in the `snake` directory.
 Run the following command:

 ```
 python3 -m venv [venvname]